May 11, 2023 | Cyber security education

 Finding the right tools for network visibility

-Building network visibility can be relatively easy—assuming you have a cyber security solution with the right features and capabilities.
+Gaining network visibility can be relatively easy—assuming you have a cybersecurity solution with the right features and capabilities.

-In response, many cyber security vendors say that the average organization needs several tools to cover network security needs.
-There’s one for handling traffic, another for mobile devices, another for servers, the list goes on.
+In response, many cybersecurity vendors say that the average organization needs several tools to cover a company's cybersecurity needs.
+There’s one for handling traffic, another for mobile devices, another for servers—the list goes on.
 But that’s not exactly true.
-There are cyber security solutions on the market with the scalability and power needed to protect dynamic networks.
+There are cybersecurity solutions on the market with the scalability and power needed to protect dynamic networks.

-Covalence is a holistic cyber security solution covering your endpoints, network, and cloud all from one platform.
+Covalence is a holistic cybersecurity solution covering your network, as well as your endpoints and cloud-based services.
 It combines best-in-class network telemetry analysis with 24/7 support from cyber security experts for the world’s most in-depth network visibility.
-Covalence monitors all traffic to detect vulnerabilities and even the most sophisticated cyber attacks.

 Get the network visibility you need to keep your company secure.
 Reach out to one of our experts today to learn more about Covalence.